Daninet/buffer-collection/README.md

 buf.slice([start[, end]])
 -------
 Returns a new BufferCollection that references the same memory as the original, but offset and cropped by the start and end indices.
-Works similarly as slice method of Buffers.
+Works similarly as the slice method of Buffers.

 \+ Methods from Node.js Buffer API